-These efforts and the subsequent enhanced strategies resulted in a significant growth in CGS portfolios in the region.
-Figure 2 shows that SOTUGAR Tunisia has the highest number of guarantees per million people, however, looking at the distribution by size of firm, more than 90% of their portfolio is directed to micro enterprises.
-CGC Egypt has grown significantly over the years, despite that fact that CGC is providing guarantees to all sizes of firm, the majority are directed to small companies.
+These efforts and the subsequent enhanced strategies resulted in a significant growth in the CGSs' portfolios in the region.
+Figure 2 shows that there was an increase in the number of guarantees per million people for all countries (except Lebanon) from 2016 to 2021.
+However, it is also important to analyse the structure of their portfolios, in terms of the proportion by size of firm.
+For example, SOTUGAR Tunisia has the highest number of guarantees per million people, however, looking at the distribution by size of firm, more than 99% of their portfolio is directed to micro enterprises.
+Similarly, about 71% of Tamwilcom's number of guarantees in 2021 was provided for micro enterprises.
+CGC Egypt has grown significantly over the years.
+Despite the fact that CGC is providing guarantees to all sizes of firm, the majority are directed to small companies.
+JLGC Jordan also tripled their portfolio, mainly focusing on medium enterprises.
 On the other hand, the number of Kafalat Lebanon guarantees has deteriorated over the past decade, due to the economic situation.
-In terms of volume, by the end of 2021, the outstanding guarantee portfolio for SOTUGAR Tunisia and CGC Egypt is \$180.7 million and \$7,591.7 million, respectively.
-CGC Egypt doubled its portfolio between 2020 and 2021.
-The reasons for SOTUGAR's and CGC's positive growth are mainly due to market demand and government policies, especially after COVID-19, as a policy response to curb the impact of the shock on the economy.
+In terms of volume (Figure 4), the outstanding guarantee portfolio for CGC, JLGC and Tamwilcom increased significantly from 2019 to 2021.
+The reasons for the CGSs' positive growth are mainly due to market demand, government policies, especially after COVID-19, in response to curbing the impact of the shock on the economy, in addition to internal changes.